NgMQuang/Lightweight-YOLO-based-real-time-violence-detection-on-CPU/README.md

 The system combines spatial detection and temporal analysis:

-• YOLO detects persons in video frames
+• YOLO detects violence in video frames
-• Motion-based ROI extracts interaction regions
 • A temporal classifier analyzes frame sequences to detect violent behavior

 The goal is to achieve reliable violence detection while maintaining high inference speed on low-power hardware such as Raspberry Pi.